jonathanhart/oculus-ane/README.md

 Oculus ANE (Adobe Native Extension)

-This will provide Native Extension support for the Oculus Rift for use in products.
+Mac OSX only for now.
+Windows support coming soon (especially if someone wants to help out with it)

-The ANE will provide tracking support to AIR applications.
-I hope to also include viewport adapters to most of the popular Flash/AIR based 3d engines, such as Away3D and Flare3D.
+This ANE will integrate the tracking sensors into AIR applications.
+It does not yet provide integration with the popular AIR frameworks such as Flare3D and Away3D but that's coming soon!